 - RAM: 3GB DDR2-800 (1x2GB, 1x1GB)

 - HDD: Although I cannot remember exactly, the capacity was probably somewhere around 500GB.
-This particular hard disk had issues, so I disposed of it about three years ago.
+This particular hard disk had issues, so I disposed of it some years ago.

 - PSU: 300W